-Use the Elements template to add realistic visual effects to your Spark AR effects.
+Use the Elements template to add realistic visual effects to your Meta Spark effects.
 In particular, flames, water and air.
 In this article, we’ll show you how to edit and customize this template to create your own unique effect.

 To open the template: